camunda/camunda-docs/docs/components/console/manage-organization/manage-users.md

 Resource authorizations allow you to control the level of access a user has to a particular resource in the system.
 To create, update, or delete the resource authorizations assigned to a user, click on the respective row of the users table.

-#### Creation
+### Creation

-To initiate the creation flow click on **Create resource authorization**
+To initiate the creation flow, click **Create resource authorization**.

 ![User Details](./img/user-details-authorized-resources.png)

-#### Updating and Deleting
+### Updating and deleting

-To update an existing authorization, click on the **pencil icon** relevant row, to delete, click on the **trash can** icon
+To update an existing authorization, click on the **pencil icon** of the relevant row.
+To delete an existing authorization, click the **trash can** icon.

 ![Authorized Resources](./img/user-details-authorized-resources-example.png)

 ## Limitations

 Depending on the plan to be used, the number of users that can be part of an organization varies.
-If an organization is on a Professional plan, the number of users can be updated via the **Billing** page.
+If an organization is on a Professional Plan, the number of users can be updated via the **Billing** page.
 There, under **General Users**, the number can be increased or decreased.

 ## Restrictions